mongodb-labs/mongo-c-driver-async/docs/dev/guidelines.rst

 .. c:macro:: mlib_extern_c

-  Expands to :cpp:`extern "C"` when compiling as C++, otherwise nothing
+  Expands to :cpp:`extern "C"` when compiling as C++, otherwise an empty attribute.
+Enforces :term:`C linkage` on an entity.

 .. c:macro::